mpound/comb/README.md

 Comb has not been compiled by me recently on a modern 64-bit architecture.
 In 2011, I got the STO version working with gcc -m32.
 I still have a working 32-bit binary from 2001 that I copy around as a change computers.
 That will all end soon.

 07/21/2011 -- The STO version is now in the branch "sto", recovered from a CVS checkout I had.
+Among the STO changes:
+  * make it work with xwindow displays
+  * make it work on mac osx
+  * link to CFITSIO library instead of the internal FITS routines
+  * some new commands - gs, gi, lf